Caring For Our Puppies

 Remember, your puppy is like a furry alarm clock that goes off with a tinkle—always ready to pee right after waking up!
 It’s best to scoop them up as soon as they stir; otherwise, they might just christen your carpet on their way to the door.

 Skip the puppy pads—indoor potty breaks can turn into a stubborn habit, especially for small breeds who’ve unfairly gained a rep for being potty training rebels.
-Their bladders are just fine, size-wise, compared to their bigger buddies.
+Their bladders are just fine, size-wise, compared to larger breeds.

 Post-mealtime is prime poop time for your pup, so be ready for a quick dash outside.
 Shower them with praise and a cheerful “potty” to celebrate their success.
 Spot your pup doing the sniff-and-circle dance?
 A loud clap can snap them out of it, giving you time to whisk them outside.
 Your unwavering commitment is the secret recipe to potty training triumph.